Accounts and charges at NALHN services

 As a public Medicare patient, you are entitled to treatment in the public health care system and you generally do not have to pay for your treatment or your stay in hospital.

-Patients who remain in hospital for longer than 35 days and are medically stable may be liable to pay a fee.
-Please check with staff at your metropolitan or country hospital whether charges will apply to your stay in hospital.
+Patients who remain in hospital for longer than 35 days who no longer require hospital care may be liable to pay a fee.

 Private patients can request to be treated by a particular doctor, provided that doctor has the clinical privilege to practice at the hospital.
 If you choose to be treated as a private patient, every effort is made by the hospital to organise for your nominated private health fund to be billed directly.

+Please ask the staff to arrange a visit from the Patient Liaison Officer to discuss payment of your account while you are in hospital.
+Staff will provide you with further information, including any additional fees and charges.
 If you do not have private health insurance, you can still be admitted as a private patient and you will pay a competitive rate for your stay in hospital and other expenses.
 The account will be sent to you once you are discharged from the hospital.
+Single rooms are allocated on a clinical needs basis.

 If your hospital admission is the result of a compensation claim, it is important that you tell the admitting staff which insurance company or solicitor is handling your case so that accounts can be processed accordingly.